-l, , will actively wo rk to end bullying and to promo ote kindness, acceptance, and safety at the Boys & Girls Clu b of the Tri-County Area. • rstand the goals of our Club are to Celebrate diversity and recognize the Provide a safe environment where ev Prevent bullying and be proactive in s eryone feels they be long I will d • • • • lo my part by Respecting staff and my peers Respecting Club property and the per Including everyone in activities Always treat others the way I want to Being an UPstander, not a bystander someone be treated terms regard e to be an ACTIVE participant in preven of this contract, the Site Coordinator n ling the situation (this may include susing with my parents). nay do whatever is fe elt to be in my best interest Signe d: Youth Signe Date: Parent/Guardian
+I, , will actively work to end bullying and to promote kindness, acceptance, and safety at the Boys & Girls Club of the Tri-County Area.

+I understand the goals of our Club are to. . .

+- Celebrate diversity and recognize the uniqueness of individuals - Provide a safe environment where everyone feels they belong - Prevent bullying and be proactive in stopping it, whether online or in-person

+I will do my part by. . .

+- Respecting staff and my peers - Respecting Club property and the personal belongings of my peers - Including everyone in activities - Always treat others the way I want to be treated - Being an UPstander, not a bystander when I know of bullying I will take action and tell someone

+I agree to be an ACTIVE participant in preventing bullying in our Club.
+Should I fail to meet the terms of this contract, the Site Coordinator may do whatever is felt to be in my best interest regarding the situation (this may include suspension from the Boys & Girls Club or a mandatory meeting with my parents).

+Signed:

+Youth

+Signed: Date:

+Parent/Guardian